TAYSIDE

 MAY 1 : RAZORBILL [Birds / Auchmithie]

-MAY 9 : RED-BREASTED MERGANSER, FEMALE [Birds / Lurgies Mudbank]
+MAY 9 : RED-BREASTED MERGANSER, female [Birds / Lurgies Mudbank]

 MAY 22 : KITTIWAKE [Birds / Auchmithie]